yasdfgr/jsocket/README.md

 # jsocket
 Automatically exported from http://code.google.com/p/jsocket

-The easy socket solution for javascript
+The easy socket solution for javascript.
 This library can be used to establish a socket connection from within the browser.

 Note